Rangers beat Orioles 10-4 to complete 4-game sweep

 NO COASTING ALLOWED

-The Rangers’ final 17 games are against teams in contention for playoff berths, and manager Chris Woodward fully expects his club to match the opposition’s intensity.
+Woodward fully expects his club to match the opposition’s intensity down the stretch.

 “We’re trying to win every game.
 What a great experience for our guys to finish the season on,” Woodward said.
 “I want our guys to fight to the end.”